-- Strategy 1b-1: Partner with Maine Federation of Farmers' Markets and other organizations to create an outstanding Farmer's Market with a wide variety of vendors and community activities. - Strategy 1b-2: Task a town economic development group (possibly the Tax Incremental Financing Advisory Committee) to explore how to use the new Food Hub as a springboard for economic development. - Objective 1c: Sustain the distinctive look of downtown.
+Strategy 1b-1: Partner with Maine Federation of Farmers' Markets and other organizations to create an outstanding Farmer's Market with a wide variety of vendors and community activities.

-Strategy 1c-1: Plant shade trees on Main Street, School Street, and Depot Street.

-- Strategy 1c-2: Maintain and enforce the current design guidelines in the Land Use Ordinance. - Strategy 1c-3: Work with the state to create safe travel ways on Depot Street and between town and Maine Organic Farmers and Gardeners Association (may include a pedestrian/bike/horse/buggy travel lane on each shoulder, speed reduction, limiting large truck traffic on Depot Street, etc.). - Strategy 1c-4: Add appropriate facilities (for example park benches, shelters, or bike racks) along frequently traveled routes to support foot travel and cyclists. - Strategy 1c-5: The signage rules in the land use ordinance should be updated to take into consideration current technology while preserving traditional character and an attractive look.
-The signage rules should be careful to prevent unintended consequences that would prevent farmers and home businesses from advertising in a reasonable manner. - Strategy 1c-6: To prevent disturbing nighttime light, a lighting ordinance shall be drafted based on the Lighting Manual "Promoting Quality Outdoor Lighting in Your Community" by what was the Maine State Planning Office.

-Objective 1d: Promote business development in keeping with our unique identity.

-- Strategy 1d-1: The town shall maintain all the provisions in the Land Use Ordinance that concentrate new retail businesses (other than home-based businesses and retail associated with farming and forestry) in the downtown district, as a means of preventing sprawl and ensuring that new businesses help existing businesses by creating a more vibrant commercial zone, except as specified in Strategy 1d-2. - Strategy 1d-2: Retail businesses that are less fitting with a walkable community/shopping district (like a lumber yard, agricultural goods/feed store, auto dealership, or landscaping products store) should be allowed on lots along the Thorndike Road in portions of the Downtown and Rural districts from Route 9 to Leelynn Drive.
-Such businesses are also encouraged on the West end of School St in the Economic Development District. - Strategy 1d-3: Retain existing businesses by assisting them in finding the resources they need to thrive. - Strategy 1d-4: Recruit appropriate new businesses that would complement current businesses to provide unmet needs.

-Strategy 1d-5: Encourage building practices that are in line with the standards of the Maine Uniform Building and Energy Code

-Strategy 1d-6: Work with Unity Utilities District to establish an impact fee for large system users.

-Objective 1e: Protect existing farmland
+- Strategy 1b-2: Task a town economic development group (possibly the Tax Incremental Financing Advisory Committee) to explore how to use the new Food Hub as a springboard for economic development. - Objective 1c: Sustain the distinctive look of downtown. - Strategy 1c-1: Plant shade trees on Main Street, School Street, and Depot Street. - Strategy 1c-2: Maintain and enforce the current design guidelines in the Land Use Ordinance. - Strategy 1c-3: Work with the state to create safe travel ways on Depot Street and between town and Maine Organic Farmers and Gardeners Association (may include a pedestrian/bike/horse/buggy travel lane on each shoulder, speed reduction, limiting large truck traffic on Depot Street, etc.). - Strategy 1c-4: Add appropriate facilities (for example park benches, shelters, or bike racks) along frequently traveled routes to support foot travel and cyclists. - Strategy 1c-6: The signage rules in the land use ordinance should be updated to take into consideration current technology while preserving traditional character and an attractive look. - Add: to prevent disturbing lighting throughout the night downtown, or glaring light in the rural district....A lighting ordinance shall be drafted based on the Lighting Manual "Promoting Quality Outdoor Lighting in Your Community" by what was the Maine State Planning Office. - Objective 1d: Promote business development in keeping with our unique identity. - Add: Retail businesses that are less fitting with a walkable community/shopping district (like a lumber yard, agricultural goods/feed store, or landscaping products store) may be allowed in the lesser developed section of the Downtown district along the Thorndike Road and the Bangor Road and in the Rural district along Route 220 from Depot Street to the Thorndike town line. - Strategy 1d-1: Retain existing businesses by assisting them in finding the resources they need to thrive. - Strategy 1d-2: Recruit appropriate new businesses to provide unmet needs that would complement current businesses - Strategy 1d-3: Encourage building practices that are in line with the standards of the Maine Uniform Building and Energy Code. - Strategy 1d-4: Work with Unity Utilities District to establish an impact fee for large system users. - Strategy 1d-5: Maintain all the provisions in the Land Use Ordinance that concentrate new retail businesses (other than home-based businesses and retail associated with farming and forestry) in the downtown district, as a means of preventing sprawl and ensuring that new businesses help existing businesses by creating a more vibrant commercial zone. - Objective 1e: Protect existing farmland - Strategy 1e-1: Maintain all of the provisions in the Land Use Ordinance designed to help protect farmland (including setbacks, flexibility in lot sizes, density bonuses for development located off farmland, etc.).

-- Strategy 1e-1: Maintain all of the provisions in the Land Use Ordinance designed to help protect farmland (including setbacks, flexibility in lot sizes, density bonuses for development located off farmland, etc.). - Strategy 1e-2: Explore ways to strengthen the Land Use Ordinance to provide more protections for farmland, given the important role farmland has played in our history and can play in Unity's future economy.
+Strategy 1e-2: Explore ways to strengthen the Land Use Ordinance to provide more protections for farmland, given the important role farmland can play in Unity's future economy.